 Cowboy Potato Kebabs

-Potato kebabs really do make an excellent side dish or even a main star for the vegetarian in your group.
+Potato kebabs really do make an excellent side dish, or main star for the vegetarian in your group.
 While this recipe calls for bacon fat, you can substitute with olive oil instead.
 The two-step process of parboiling then grilling, will offer you the ease of contending with these kebabs while cooking other items on the grill.
 You will end up with soft in the center, slightly crispy, perfectly cooked potatoes.

 - 1 1/2- 2 pounds new potatoes about 27-30 total